 People often remark on our water tower which stands out and is a local landmark.

-Family history has it that the tower was built by a Dutch architect/engineer who was across here for the building of the Tay Rail Bridge hence the Dutch appearance.
-The Walker family who owned the estate at that time were investors in the railway so it is possible.
+Family history has it that the tower was built by a Dutch architect/engineer who was across here for the building of the Tay Rail Bridge, hence the Dutch appearance.
+The Walker family who owned the estate at that time were investors in the railway so the story is certainly possible.

 The Tower has a large water tank at the top which provides the head to supply our water by gravity.
-The water from the artesian well used to be pumped up to the tower with a wind pump we now use an electric submersible pump.
+The water from the artesian well used to be pumped up to the tower with a wind pump.
+These days, we use an electric submersible pump.